 Players receive CRC (Crycash’s tokens) for in-game achievements.
 The tokens can later be used freely: users can not only spend CRC in Warface and other Crytek’s games but also convert the tokens to fiat money.

 Tolmachyov mentions several points to consider when using miners for monetization.
 First, miners are only profitable in countries where electricity costs are lower than the players’ projected income from cryptocurrency.
 Second, it’s important to ensure that mining doesn’t hurt the game’s playability or require any extra actions from the user.
-Finally, the developer’s team should include a cryptocurrency expert, who will be responsible for smooth integration of digital currency into the game.
+Finally, the developer’s team should include a cryptocurrency expert, who will be responsible for the smooth integration of digital currency into the game.

 Implementing this method of monetization may prove difficult and costly; so far, it is only accessible to large developers.
 Respect towards players is key: they should be notified beforehand about the mining process that happens during gameplay.
 Otherwise, the game may draw a negative reaction from the community.